Substra/substra-documentation/docs/source/how-to/deploying-substra/howto/customize-compute-pod-node.rst

             ...

-We can see that set the value empty for ``nodeSelector`` and ``tolerations`` but defines an affinity rule that would force the pod to be spawned in the same pod than the worker.
+We can see that it sets empty values for ``nodeSelector`` and ``tolerations`` but defines an affinity rule that would force the pod to be spawned in the same pod than the worker.

 .. note::
     To allow flexibility in the way we define our ``nodeSelector``, ``affinity`` and ``tolerations``, we provide the following environment variables to use as `dependent environment variables <https://kubernetes.io/docs/tasks/inject-data-application/define-interdependent-environment-variables/>`_: